ansible/ansible/docs/docsite/rst/network_authentication_and_proxy.rst

 Overview
 ========

-This page will explains the different ways you can authentication against the various network modules (LINKTONETWORKMODULEINDEXPAGE).
+This page will explains the different ways you can authentication against the various :doc:`list_of_network_modules`.

 As Ansible is a flexible tool there are a number of different ways this can be achieved, the pros and cons will be detailed.